Eggplant Meatballs

 Table of Contents

-- How to make eggplant meatballs
+Why make my eggplant meatballs recipe

 Ingredients needed

 - Olive oil.
-To sauté the eggplant.
+For sautéing.

-- Salt and pepper.
-For flavor.
+- Salt and black pepper.
+To taste.

 - Italian breadcrumbs.
 Use pre-seasoned Italian breadcrumbs or regular breadcrumbs stirred together with an Italian seasoning blend.

 - Eggs.
-To bind the meatball mixture together.
+To bind the meatball mixture.

 - Parmesan cheese and fresh basil.
 For garnish.
+Fresh parsley also works.

 How to make eggplant meatballs